 I only recently started to explore the magical world of elderberries, and there is so much to learn.

-I got extra lucky this year with a neighbor who doesn’t collect the elderberries from her enormous bushes that look more like trees!
-I asked if I could pick them and was granted access to the trees that are over 60 years old, over thirty feet tall and produce (probably) hundreds of pounds of elderberries annually.
+I got extra lucky this year with a neighbor who doesn’t collect the elderberries from her enormous bushes (that look more like trees)!
+I left a polite note at her door asking if I could pick them.
+She responded and I was granted access to trees that are over 60 years old, over 30 feet tall, and produce hundreds of pounds of elderberries annually.
 So naturally I got to work creating a huge resource of how to use elderberries in everyday applications.

 While researching elderberries I came across a valuable resource, a paper called Elderberry as a Medicinal Plant, written by D. Charlebois (2007).
 Following is some of that information summed up.